jcaillon/valet/tests.d/1102-self-build/results.approved.md

 CMD_SHORT_DESCRIPTION_selfMock1='A command that only for testing valet core functions.'
 CMD_SHORT_DESCRIPTION_selfMock2='A command that only for testing valet core functions.'
 CMD_SHORT_DESCRIPTION_selfMock3='A command that only for testing valet core functions.'
+CMD_SHORT_DESCRIPTION_selfMock4='A command that only for testing valet core functions.'
 CMD_SHORT_DESCRIPTION_selfRelease='Release a new version of valet.'
 CMD_SHORT_DESCRIPTION_selfSetup='The command run after the installation of Valet to setup the tool.'
 CMD_SHORT_DESCRIPTION_selfTest='Test your valet custom commands.'